 How Much Does End of Tenancy Cleaning Cost?

-In 2017 the team responsible for researching our cost guides here at Job Prices got in touch with eight specialist cleaning firms.
+The team responsible for researching our cost guides here at Job Prices got in touch with several end of tenancy cleaning firms.

-We asked each of them to provide us with a quote to clean a two-bed property at the end of a tenancy.
+We asked each of them to provide us with a quote to clean properties ranging from 1-bed to 4-bed, at the end of a tenancy.
 We asked for oven cleaning and carpet cleaning to be included in the prices they sent us.

-We updated our price guide in January 2019.
+We updated our tenancy price guide in April 2022.